antopravingit/antopravingit/README.md

 ## 🚀 About Me
-I'm a Data science Enthusiast...Always looking to derive meaningful insights from the data and i love to do it !!!
+I'm a Data Enthusiast...Always looking to derive meaningful insights from the data and i love to do it !!!

 ## 🔗 Links